TTWNO/rf/README.md

 1. Add man page.
 2. Allow for extra options like:
   1. `-r` to select a random file recursively.
+3. Don't depend on glibc (GNU C).
+Currently using getopt.

 ## Done: